SpenceSellers/mdflux/README.md

-# updatemd
+# mdflux

-Updatemd is a utility which facilitates keeping Markdown files up-to-date by allowing you to invisibly embed shell commands into the markdown document, the output of which will be transposed into the same document.
+Mdflux is a utility which facilitates keeping Markdown files up-to-date by allowing you to invisibly embed shell commands into the markdown document, the output of which will be transposed into the same document.

 ## Markdown syntax
 ```
-[u code]: # (mdflux --help)
+[mdflux code]: # (mdflux --help)
 ```

 ## CLI usage
-[u code]: # (mdflux --help)
+[mdflux code]: # (mdflux --help)
 ```
 Usage: mdflux [OPTIONS] COMMAND [ARGS]...